Beowulf: An Online

 project.
 The editors wanted to create the most comprehensive

 dictionary of English ever, based upon historical principles

 that traced each word's usage over the course of

 If you want to trace a modern word back to its Anglo-Saxon

 roots, this is the place to go.
 NOTE:

 Dictionary from an on-campus

 computer at a campus with an up-to-date subscription

 to it.
-Currently, Carson-Newman College does not have a subscription.
+Currently, Carson-Newman University does not have a subscription.